 2. How Many Man Hours Does a Process Take?

 To maximize impact, you want to automate tasks that take a meaningful amount of time.
 The best way to do that is to calculate total hours spent on a process by all of your employees.
 Ask employees how they’re spending their time each day, tally up the totals for individual processes, and identify which are the most time-consuming as an organization.

 Are you a small organization?
 You don’t have to be a large health system to recognize the benefits of automation.
 A good rule of thumb is that once a process requires four full-time employees, it is worth considering for automation.

 3. What Business Processes Would Benefit From Increased Speed, Capacity, and Accuracy?

-Besides freeing up human employees, automation can also complete tasks faster and more accurately than humans – for instance, a digital employee works 24 hours a day, 7 days a week, 365 days a year, without any breaks or errors.
+Besides freeing up human employees, automation can also complete tasks faster and more accurately than humans – for instance, an AI workforce works 24 hours a day, 7 days a week, 365 days a year, without any breaks or errors.
 Any process where speed, capacity, and accuracy would benefit your organization should be a candidate for process automation.
 Processes found in claim denial management, supply chain, and patient credentialing are often the best areas to begin.

 4. What Bottlenecks Are Impacting Your Operations?

 Every organization has them – a pile of administrative tasks that never seems to get done.
 It can create a bottleneck that impacts the entire workforce.
 For example, is accounts receivable chronically behind?
 Automation can eliminate bottlenecks, enabling your employees to complete their other work more efficiently and effectively, so your whole organization can run more smoothly.

 5. What Transaction-based Work Impacts Your Employees Time to Deliver a Better Patient Experience?